 We make no attempt to limit the upper end of the CORE redshift range, meaning that the CORE also selects z > 2.15 quasars that have utility for Lyman-α Forest studies.
-Quasars in the CORE are selected by a combination of XDQSOz in the optical and a WISE-optical color cut, as detailed in Myers et al. (in preparation).
+Quasars in the CORE are selected by a combination of XDQSOz in the optical and a WISE-optical color cut, as detailed in Myers et al. (2015).
 The basic cuts used to define QSO_EBOSS_CORE targets (and almost all other quasars targeted in SEQUELS) are PRIMARY, objc_type = 6, and faint-end magnitude cuts of g < 22 OR r < 22.

 QSO_PTF: Quasars intended for Lyman-α Forest studies typically do not have to be selected in a uniform manner.
 This allows variability selection to be applied to inhomogeneous imaging in order to target additional z > 2.15 quasars, which are an intended eBOSS targeting class.

 The QSO PTF bit indicates such quasars, which have been selected using multi-epoch imaging from the Palomar Transient Factory (PTF).
 Note that PTF targets undergo slightly different initial cuts to other quasar target classes; they are limited in magnitude to r > 19 and g < 22.5.